The Prisoner Correspondence Network connects incarcerated people in Aotearoa with pen pals on the outside.

 The Prisoner Correspondence Network (PCN) is a volunteer-run pen pal program for people in prisons in Aotearoa.
 PCN fosters friendships and support networks between incarcerated and free people, allows for writing practice, and provides a space for personal expression.

-Although PCN is entirely volunteer-run, it still costs a lot to keep the network running.
-If you can’t sign up to be a penpal or to join the PCN team, contributions toward postage and printing are always extremely appreciated.
+Although PCN is volunteer-run, it still costs a lot to keep the network running.

-Payments are processed through out parent organisation People Against Prisons Aotearoa.
+donations are processed through our parent organisation People Against Prisons Aotearoa.